-As a member of the CPA, MacEwen Petroleum is knowledgeable of the public safety campaign undertaken by the association.
+As a member of the CPA, Embrun Co-op is knowledgeable of the public safety campaign undertaken by the association.
 The following website provides information on propane safety:

-In the event of an emergency, the designated Company Spokesperson at MacEwen Petroleum will facilitate initial and subsequent communications with the public and the media under the direction of the Emergency Services Unified Command Structure.
+In the event of an emergency, the designated Company Spokesperson at Embrun Co-op can facilitate initial and subsequent communications with the public and the media under the direction of the Emergency Services Unified Command Structure or Township of Russell CEMC.

-Through the publication of this ERPP, community members most likely to be affected by an emergency have been provided with important contact information that includes key personnel at MacEwen Petroleum and government/municipal organizations.
+Through the publication of this ERPP by TSSA and Embrun Co-op, community members most likely to be affected by an emergency have been provided with important contact information that includes key personnel at Embrun Co-op and government/municipal organizations.

-Notification of the end of an emergency to all those affected is the responsibility of the Company Spokesperson.
-The Company Spokesperson will proceed with announcing the end of an emergency when indicated to do so by the Emergency Services Unified Command Structure.
+Notification of the end of an emergency to all those affected may be the responsibility of the Company Spokesperson.
+The Company Spokesperson can proceed with announcing the end of an emergency when indicated to do so by the Emergency Services Unified Command Structure, or Township CEMC.
 Communication of such information is to be done by means of telephone or media.